juliogomez/devops/README.md

 <img src="./images/myhero-queue-arch.png">
 </p>

-Please go ahead and test that your application still works, by voting with the Web Interface and WebEx Teams.
+Please go ahead and test that your application still works, by voting with the Web Interface and Webex.
 Its functionality should be the same, but now it will be able to process a higher number of concurrent users!

 ### A Dashboard to manage them all